dwighthouse/onfontready/README.md

 ### Compression
 The code for `onfontready` has been [code-golfed](https://en.wikipedia.org/wiki/Code_golf) for gzip compression.
 There are numerous 'bad-practice' code structures and lots of seemingly unnecessary repetition.
 However, the code is designed to be as small as possible after running it through standard [UglifyJS2](https://github.com/mishoo/UglifyJS2) and then gzipping it.
 Standard gzip compression (usually level 6) was used when building the library.
-The code, in its current form, gzips to 467 bytes (or 539 bytes for `legacy` version) at standard gzip level 6.
-Using [zopfli](https://en.wikipedia.org/wiki/Zopfli), the smallest possible gzip-compatible size, creates a version at 460 bytes (or 527 bytes for `legacy` version).
+The code, in its current form, gzips to 417 bytes (or 498 bytes for `legacy` version) at standard gzip level 6.
+Using [zopfli](https://en.wikipedia.org/wiki/Zopfli), the smallest possible gzip-compatible size, creates a version at 414 bytes (or 490 bytes for `legacy` version).
+Using [brotli](https://en.wikipedia.org/wiki/Brotli), a new higher-performing compression available to some modern browsers over HTTPS connections, creates a version at 321 bytes (or 379 bytes for `legacy` version).
 Read the comments in the source code to understand the various hacks and tricks used.

 ### Why?!
 I was attempting to build a website with a [size budget of less than 14KB gzipped](https://www.filamentgroup.com/lab/performance-rwd.html) for all HTML, CSS, JS, SVGs, and some inline images.
 I encountered the Known Issue (below) with inline SVGs, which prompted me to research font loading in detail.
 The library I had been using, [fontfaceobserver](https://github.com/bramstein/fontfaceobserver), while small, still accounts for over 1KB when gzipped, which was a huge dent in my size budget.
-Using ideas from Back Alley Coder's [Element Resize Detector](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/), font load detection can be done on any browser without resorting to setTimeout polling.
+Using ideas from Back Alley Coder's [Element Resize Detector](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/), font load detection can be done on any browser without resorting to setTimeout polling at a much smaller size.

 ### Considerations
 * Several missing features in IE6, IE7, and IE8 necessitate the use of the `legacy` version of `onfontready`.
 IE9+ and all modern browsers can use standard `onfontready`.
 If IE8 or lower support is desired, use the `legacy` version.
+* Standard `onfontready` must create a div and iframe element.
+Any CSS styles applied via stylesheets or style tags that are applied globally to divs or iframes may interfere with the detection.
+Likewise, the `legacy` version of `onfontready` uses div, iframe, table, tbody, tr, or td tags.
+Globally applied CSS styles applied to these elements may interfere with the detection.
+Please use CSS classes when specifying styling behavior for these elements to avoid incorrect detection.
 * `onfontready` cannot be used to detect whether a generic named font-family is ready.
 These following fonts, and probably more, must be specified without quotes, but `onfontready` uses quotes to account for [fonts with exotic names or made up of reserved words](https://mathiasbynens.be/notes/unquoted-font-family).
 However, detecting such a font is usually unnecessary because they will already be ready, due to their special status in the browser.
   * `serif`
   * `sans-serif`